Scalable Posterior Uncertainty for Flexible Density-Based Clustering: Experiment details

-\paragraph{Clustering Algorithm.} The clustering procedure applied to each (trained or resampled) density is described in Algorithm~\ref{alg:dbc}.
+\textbf{Clustering Algorithm.} The clustering procedure applied to each (trained or resampled) density is described in Algorithm~\ref{alg:dbc}.
 The density threshold $\tau$ is set to the 10th percentile of the log-density values of the training data under the initially trained model $f_{\theta_{n,0}}$, and is held fixed across all resamples.
 The neighborhood radius $r$ is computed adaptively from the training data as $1.2$ times the mean 10th nearest-neighbor distance among points above the threshold, and is likewise fixed across resamples.
 The minimum cluster size is set to $m = 100$.

-\subsection{MNIST DIGITS}
+\subsection{MNIST digits}

-\paragraph{Dataset.} We consider a subset of $n = 5{,}000$ images from the MNIST dataset \citep{lecun1998gradient} containing a balanced number of digits 3 and 8.
+\textbf{Dataset.} We consider a training subset of $n = 5{,}000$ images from the MNIST dataset \citep{lecun1998gradient} containing a balanced number of digits 3 and 8, alongside an out-of-sample (OOS) evaluation set of $1{,}000$ unseen images (500 per class).
 Images are $28 \times 28$ grayscale pixels, normalized to $[0,1]$.

-\paragraph{Dimensionality Reduction.} Prior to density estimation, images are embedded into a $24$-dimensional latent space using a convolutional autoencoder trained with mean squared error reconstruction loss.
+\textbf{Dimensionality Reduction.} Prior to density estimation, images are embedded into a $24$-dimensional latent space using a convolutional autoencoder trained on the $5{,}000$ training images with mean squared error reconstruction loss.
 The encoder consists of three convolutional layers (32, 64, and 128 channels, with stride-2 convolutions and ReLU activations) followed by a linear projection to the latent space; the decoder mirrors this architecture with transposed convolutions.
 The autoencoder is trained for 25 epochs using Adam \citep{kingma2015adam} with learning rate $10^{-3}$ and batch size 128.
-Latent codes are standardized to zero mean and unit variance before fitting the flow.
+Latent codes for both the training and OOS sets are extracted and independently standardized to zero mean and unit variance before proceeding.

-\paragraph{Density Estimator.} We fit a MAF \citep{papamakarios2017masked} to the standardized latent codes.
+\textbf{Density Estimator.} We fit a MAF \citep{papamakarios2017masked} to the standardized training latent codes.
 The architecture consists of 16 alternating MAF layers, each with a MADE conditioner \citep{germain2015made} comprising two hidden layers of width 128, interleaved with reverse permutation layers.
 The base distribution is a standard 24-dimensional Gaussian.
-The model is trained by maximum likelihood using Adam with learning rate $10^{-4}$ and batch size 128 for 15 epochs.
+The model is trained by maximum likelihood on the training set using Adam \citep{kingma2015adam} with learning rate $10^{-4}$ and batch size 128 for 15 epochs.